 - Remove tea bags.

-- Add ice to pitcher and stir in sparkling water.
+- Add ice to the pitcher and stir in the sparkling water.

-- Refrigerate for 1 hour or until chilled.
+- Add mint leaves and refrigerate for 1 hour or until chilled.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.